ualib/agda-algebras/appendix_lsl.rst

 Total and strict orders
 ~~~~~~~~~~~~~~~~~~~~~~~

-In :numref:`total-and-strict-orderings` we showed that a strict partial order---that is, a transitive and irreflexive binary relation.
+In the :ref:`appendix section on orderings <total-and-strict-orderings>` we showed that a strict partial order---that is, a transitive and irreflexive binary relation.
 Here is a proof of that fact in Lean.

 ::